Summer Hoof Care

 Last year I removed my horse from the grass to try and resolve some weird issues he was having.
 These are the things I have learnt about having horses off grass.
 Removing a horse from grass seems to be something that is recommended, in my opinion, far to quickly.
 It was an absolute last resort for me.
 Horses are designed to eat grass, not live not eating it but unfortunately that doesn't work for every horse.
 Having a horse off grass involves a lot more work and its very expensive so consider carefully if this is right for your horse.
 This is MY experience and should not replace qualified expert advice.
 If you are taking your horse off the grass, please talk to a nutritionist to make sure you have all their nutritional needs covered.
 It is NOT just a matter of not feeding them grass.
 You need to replace what they would be getting from the grass.

 Hay is bloody expensive and if your horses are like mine, they don't give a shit it costs a lot of money and, particularly this year, can be hard to come by.
-They stomp it into the ground and wee on it then get all annoyed their hay has wee on and they can’t eat it I've found a few ways to make sure there is as little wastage as possible that works really well for my horses.
+They stomp it into the ground and wee on it then get all annoyed their hay has wee on and they can’t eat it

 Do you have a horse with white legs and are like me, don’t want to be spending hours before shows getting them glow in the dark white?
 This is how I do it.
 Minimal faffing required!
 This would also work for white or grey horses.